aadhil96/aadhil96.github.io/_posts/2025-11-19-toon-python-efficient-data-encoding.md

 **Stick with JSON when:**
 - Your data is deeply nested or irregular
 - You need strict schema validation
-- You're working with non-AI APIs
+- You're working with non AI APIs
 - The data structure varies significantly between objects

 > A hybrid approach may work best: Keep JSON for your application's data exchange format with APIs, but convert to TOON when sending data to LLMs.